Margaret Tudor, Queen of Scots

 Daughter of Margaret and Archibald Douglas:

-Sometime after the birth of her daughter, Margaret and her husband went to London where they were well treated by her brother Henry VIII and lived in Scotland Yard, the traditional residence of the Scottish diplomats and Scottish kings when they visited English royalty.
+Sometime after the birth of her daughter, Margaret and her husband went to London where they were well treated by her brother King Henry VIII, and lived in Scotland Yard, the traditional residence of the Scottish diplomats and Scottish kings when they visited English royalty.
 Margaret returned to Scotland in 1517, hoping to regain her dower, a provision accorded by law to a wife for her support if she should survive her husband, and also to regain access to her son James V, but she was unsuccessful in both pursuits.
 After returning to Scotland, it soon became clear that Margaret’s marriage with Archibald Douglas was on the rocks.
 He lived openly with his mistresses, gave them gifts paid for with Margaret’s money, and separated Margaret from her daughter.
 On March 11, 1527, Pope Clement VII granted Margaret a divorce from Archibald Douglas, 6th Earl of Angus.

 On March 3, 1528, Margaret married Henry Stewart, 1st Lord Methven to the consternation of her brother King Henry VIII who insisted that marriage was “divinely ordained” and protested against the “shameless sentence sent from Rome.”
 Ironically, a few years later Henry VIII would seek to end his marriages with Catherine of Aragon and marry Anne Boleyn.
 Margaret and Stewart had one daughter who died young.
-Stewart proved to be even worse than Margaret’s second husband in his desire for other women and Margaret’s money.
+Stewart was even worse husband than Margaret’s second husband in his desire for other women and Margaret’s money.
 Margaret tried to divorce Stewart, but her son James V blocked the proceedings and Margaret felt that Stewart had bribed her son.
 Margaret often wrote to her brother Henry VIII about her plight, but he never helped her.
 In 1537, Margaret tried to escape to England but was brought back to Methven Castle where she lived until her death.

 After suffering a stroke, Margaret died at Methven Castle on October 18, 1541, at the age of 51.
 On her deathbed, Margaret asked her second husband Archibald Douglas to forgive her for having divorced him, telling him that he was her lawful husband and that their marriage was valid.
 It is not clear whether her motivation was regret or an attempt to ensure the legitimacy of her daughter Margaret Douglas to preserve her position in the line of succession to the English throne.
 Margaret Tudor, Queen of Scots was buried at the Carthusian Charterhouse in Perth, Scotland.
 Her tomb was destroyed and her remains were burned on May 11, 1559, when a mob of Calvinists attacked and destroyed the Charterhouse.